 If you are interested in reading more about J. Gresham Machen, the biography by his good friend and seminary colleague, Ned B. Stonehouse, J. Gresham Machen: A Biographical Memoir, provides a personal and informed perspective with considerable use of Machen’s correspondence and it is available from the Orthodox Presbyterian Church in a recent reprint.
 The standard scholarly but engagingly written book for biographical information with an emphasis on his work during the religious controversies of the nineteen twenties and thirties is D. G. Hart’s Defending the Faith: J. Gresham Machen and the Crisis of Conservative Protestantism in Modern America.
 If you want less detail and an easier but not simplistic read, including illustrations, see Stephen J. Nichols’s J. Gresham Machen: A Guided Tour of His Life and Thought.
 Biographies on Presbyterians of the Past about some of Machen’s family include one for his cousin, LeRoy Gresham, and another for his maternal grandfather, John Jones Gresham.
 For a history of the YMCA in World War I, see the set of books edited by former President William Howard Taft and Frederick Harris, Service with Fighting Men.
 An Account of the Work of the American Young Men’s Christian Associations in the World War, 2 vols., 1922.

 Sources–The full information on Persico’s book is, Eleventh Month, Eleventh Day, Eleventh Hour: Armistice Day, 1918.
 World War 1 and Its Violent Climax (New York: Random House, 2004).
-The image of the first page of Psalms is from Laurence Thomson’s Bible, 1549, as on Internet Archive.
+The image of the first page of Psalms is from The Holy Bible, 1595, as on Internet Archive.